juraeva-malika/rsschool-cv/cv.md

 ###### *Meticulous web developer with almost 3 years of front end experience and passion for responsive website design and a firm believer in the mobile-first approach.
 Ambitious and hard working, stress resistant, sociable and creative.*

+#### EXPERIENCE
+I have made lots of responsive web-sites (any complexity) with HTML/CSS and Bootstrap, so I have a good experience in layouting pages.
+I've worked with projects like e-commerence websites, landing pages, blogs and they are done in Laravel and React

 #### SKILLS
 - HTML, CSS/SCSS
 - Bootstrap